 Fort Adams Beach

 This privately owned little beach off Newport's Ocean Drive is less exclusive than most casual Newport tourists realize.
-You'll pay $20 to park here, and the beach is only open to non-members from 9 a.m. to 5 p.m., but the tame waves are perfect for young swimmers, and you'll feel hidden away from the crowds that populate the city's better-known beaches.
-And the food served by the Gooseberry Cafe outshines typical beach snackbar grub.
+You'll pay $25 to park here in season, and the beach is only open to non-members from 9 a.m. to 5 p.m., but the tame waves are perfect for young swimmers, and you'll feel hidden away from the crowds that populate the city's better-known beaches.
+Another plus: The food served by the Gooseberry Cafe outshines typical beach snack bar grub.

 It may be crowded in the summertime, but for sheer convenience, Easton's Beach (a.k.a.
 First Beach) can't be beat.
 The largest public beach in Newport is located at the start of the Cliff Walk, and there are plentiful amenities right here including a store that rents everything from boogie boards to umbrellas.
-The Easton's Beach Snack Bar gets solid reviews.
+The Easton's Beach Snack Bar is famous for its affordable twin lobster rolls (just protect them from aggressive seagulls).

-Access to the beach is free if you walk on, but you'll pay to park your car in one of two public lots: $10 on weekdays,... $20 on weekends and holidays.
+Access to the beach is free if you walk on, but you'll pay to park your car in one of two public lots: $15 on weekdays, $25 on weekends and holidays.
 An elevator and beach wheelchairs make Easton's Beach handicapped accessible.

 Don't let its "Second" Beach nickname fool you: It refers to this supremely scenic arc of sand's location in between First and Third Beaches in the chain of shoreline public parks located east of downtown Newport.
 Technically in neighboring Middletown, mile-long Sachuest Beach is known for its fine, soft sand and warm, penned-in water.
 The waves get strong enough here that the beach's west end is the domain of surfers, and you can rent a surfboard or take surfing lessons during the summer season.
 Mostly, though, this beach attracts families who pack sand toys and picnic fare and camp out all day.